 Thanks to the CRDTs, each document in the repository can be accesses and modified even when the computer is offline.
 Once internet connectivity will be established, the documents will synchronize themselves automatically, without any risk of conflict.

 Strong eventual consistency

 The members of a repository collaborate on their documents within a closed overlay network.
-Each change to the data is sent to the other members via a P2P Pub/Sub mechanism with partial causal ordering, that enables strong eventual consistency of the database.
+Each change to the data is sent to the other members via a P2P Pub/Sub mechanism with partial causal ordering, that enables strong eventual consistency of the database, thanks to LoFiRe library.